nobodyscripts/LBRSaveManager/README.md

 ## TODO

+Block editing of nodes which have map or array values Block tabs while saving
 Overwrite confirm on json to dat and dat to json Overwrite confirm on edit save
 Edit save dat directly
+Fix numbers being writen as strings